The Hags

 The Hags were included as extras in a hang out scene on the beach.
 Mimi Claire just remembers that her board was stolen during the chaos.
 And a tiny reference was made to the crew via graffiti on wall that said, “Flow or Go Home.”
 This was the Hags’ motto hung above the door of their headquarters.

-Savage writes that, “By her late teens, Bates was an aggressive and talented street skater who frequently got into scuffles in then-crime-ridden Venice Beach, and says she was always pushing back against what was expected of her as a girl.
+Savage wrote that, “By her late teens, Bates was an aggressive and talented street skater who frequently got into scuffles in then-crime-ridden Venice Beach, and says she was always pushing back against what was expected of her as a girl.
 She had a motorcycle, a skateboard, and short hair… She was often looked at curiously because of the large, light-red birthmark that sits on one side of her face.
 As a reaction to all this and more, she gathered up a crew of women she’d become friendly with and started the Hags.
 ‘I had a lot of rage and a lot of aggression, so I didn’t take shit from anyone.
 That’s what lead me to the Hags,’ says Bates.”

 According to Bust: Circa 1984 outside Hags HQ (left to right) top: Gardia Fox, Little Kim, Amanda Brix Toland, Elizabeth Devries.
-Bottom: Sevie Bates, Michel Miller, Keren Sacks
+Bottom: Sevie Bates, Michel Miller, Keren Sacks *Note: Amanda was a friend but wasn’t actually a member of the Hags since she hadn’t taken up skateboarding.

-Gardia Fox recalls their first appearance as a gang, skating to a Grandmaster Flash show and lining up in the front row, holding their boards.
+Gardia Fox recalled their first appearance as a gang, skating to a Grandmaster Flash show and lining up in the front row, holding their boards.
 “It was a feminist statement.”
-Michel Miller has released a memoir called Punk and in Love : a memoir about men, music and hair in the 80s (2022) including reflections on her time with the Hags.
+Michel Miller released a memoir called Punk and in Love : a memoir about men, music and hair in the 80s (2022) including reflections on her time with the Hags.
 At one point, they had to run from the cops and hide out in a gas station bathroom after a riot broke out in response to an oversold show for the Exploited.

 Some nights it was just about ripping around parking garages or hanging at their clubhouse – a rental property owned by Nancy Sefton’s dad, which became a safe house for their friends.
 Sefton remembers seeing Bates skate and was starstruck when they met.